 We are currently looking for both PhD students as well as postdoctoral researchers.
 Join our team at the MPL theory division and explore the world of photons and matter!

-[March 2018] See also our special job ad for Machine Learning for Physics (Postdoc and PhD positions available)!
+[March 2018] See also our special job ad for Machine Learning for Physics (Postdoc positions available)!

 If you are curious about new quantum technologies, come and join us in our explorations at the intersection of nanophysics and quantum optics.

 Our main focus is currently in optomechanics.
 This new field studies the interaction of light and nanomechanical motion, down into the quantum regime.
 This opens the door towards quantum optomechanical circuits, many-body physics, potential applications in ultrasensitive measurements, quantum information, and fundamental tests of quantum mechanics.
 Further research topics include quantum electrodynamics and quantum computing in superconducting circuits, topological photonics and phononics, decoherence, and quantum transport.

 Our work has both analytical and numerical components, and in most of the topics we have collaborations with experimentalists.
 Thus, computer skills and the desire to apply theory to realworld problems are strong advantages.
 We put particular emphasis on physical understanding.

 We have ongoing collaborations with both experimental and theoretical groups all over the world, including at Yale, Caltech, McGill and other institutions.
 The payment and benefits are based on the German TVöD guidelines.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.